-The Overall Plan provides for the costs associated with contributing towards the operation of Sunshine Cove Maintenance service for the 2016/17 financial year.
-The estimated time for carrying out the Overall Plan is one year concluding on 30 June 2017.
+The Overall Plan provides for the costs associated with contributing towards the operation of Sunshine Cove Maintenance service for the 2014/15 financial year.

 Mooloolah Island Maintenance Charge

 1. Special Charge for Mooloolah Island Maintenance

 A request was made to council from members of Mooloolah Island residents, that council investigate the opportunity to implement a special charge for an above normal standard maintenance to streetscapes.
 A survey was posted to all 34 rateable properties on 23 February 2013, with 28 responses received by council.
 Of those responses, 24 residents voted YES which is 85.7% majority in favour of the levy.
 The survey letter stated a 75% acceptance level would be required for the levy to be initiated.
 The council and Mooloolah Island Residential Community decided on the scope of works to be delivered into the future which provides a higher service standard to lawn areas.